esphome/esphome-docs/guides/getting_started_command_line.rst

 that you can modify afterwards and play around with.

 If you are running docker on Linux you can add ``--device=/dev/ttyUSB0`` to your docker command to map a local USB device.
+Docker on Mac will not be able to access host USB devices.

 .. code-block:: bash